hongsukchoi/MultiCamCalib/docs/install_linux.md

-# Ceres installation - Linux (using Ubuntu 18.04.5 LTS)
+# Ceres installation - Linux

+The most secure way of the installation is following the [official guide](http://ceres-solver.org/installation.html).
+The below steps are just for reference, which are tested on Ubuntu 20.04.5 LTS on 09/29/2023.

-## 1. Install all the dependencies following the [official guide](http://ceres-solver.org/installation.html).
+## 1. Install all the dependencies.
     # CMake
     sudo apt-get install cmake